-The ISO will Coordinateing with the ISO/RTO Regionsneighboring regions, the ISO will to identify the consequences of an economic transmission project on such neighboring ISO/RTO Regions using the respective planning criteria of such ISO/RTO Regions.
+The ISO will coordinate with the ISO/RTO Regions to identify the consequences of an economic transmission project on such neighboring ISO/RTO Regions using the respective planning criteria of such ISO/RTO Regions.
 The ISO shall report the results in the CARIS.